 Despite the increasing numbers of LGBT-parent families in Western countries and the extensive research revealing discriminatory experiences of LGBT people when accessing healthcare, there is limited research specifically exploring the experiences of LGBT parents seeking healthcare for their young children [29,30].
-The proposed study attempts to fill this void by investigating the experiences of Israeli lesbian and gay (LG) parents in maternal and child health care clinics (MCHCs, known locally as “Tipat Halav” – “a drop of milk”).
-This investigation may generate insight into the unique needs and challenges encountered by LG parents and their children in MCHCs, which are regarded as the primary preventive health service in the community for newborns and children up to the age of 6, and as a major source of guidance for parents [31].
+The proposed study attempts to fill this gap by investigating the experiences of Israeli lesbian and gay (LG) parents in maternal and child health care clinics (MCHCs, known locally as “Tipat Halav” – “a drop of milk”).
+This investigation may provide insight into the unique needs and challenges encountered by LG parents and their children in MCHCs, which are regarded as the primary preventive health service in the community for newborns and children up to the age of 6, and as a major source of guidance for parents [31].

 LGBT health and well-being

-Research reveals higher rates of various physical and mental health difficulties within the LGBT community compared to the cis-heterosexual population, including depression, anxiety, and substance abuse [32-36].
+Research reveals higher rates of physical and mental health difficulties within the LGBT community compared to the cis-heterosexual population, including depression, anxiety, and substance abuse [32-36].
 These health disparities can be understood through the lens of the minority stress model, which asserts that sexual minorities encounter excess exposure to social stress due to their stigmatized social status, negatively affecting their health and well-being [37,38].
-The excess stress burden of sexual minorities encompasses both proximal and distal stressors [38] , which are manifested in discriminatory policies and laws, as well as in individuals' experiences of discrimination or microaggressions [37].
-One such distal stressor is the discrimination encountered by LGBT individuals within the healthcare system.
+The excessive stress and burden of sexual minorities encompasses both proximal and distal stressors [38] , which are manifested in discriminatory policies and laws, as well as in individuals' experiences of discrimination or microaggressions [37].
+Discrimination is one such distal stressor encountered by LGBT individuals within the healthcare system.
 Research has documented adverse and discriminatory interactions between healthcare professionals and LGBT individuals, linked to stigma and cis-heteronormativity [35, 39, 40].
-Stigmatization, denial or refusal of healthcare, verbal or physical abuse [39], heteronormative attitudes and judgement [41] are some of the discriminatory behaviors faced by LGBT individuals in healthcare settings.
+LGBT individuals in healthcare settings are often subjected to discriminatory behaviors including stigmatization, denial or refusal of healthcare, verbal or physical abuse [39], heteronormative attitudes, and judgment [41].
 The impact of stigma on the healthcare experiences of the LGBT population is further exemplified by the negative attitudes toward this population observed among both students and providers in health professions, including nursing [41-44].

-The discrimination encountered by LGBT individuals in healthcare settings creates a major obstacle for this population in accessing health services [35] and high-quality health care [45].
+The discrimination encountered by LGBT individuals in healthcare settings creates a major obstacle for this population in accessing health services [35] and high-quality healthcare [45].
 This discrimination is in part attributed to the absence of tailored LGBT training programs designed to aid health professionals in addressing their distinctive needs [42,46,47].
 Indeed, health professionals acknowledge their insufficient training in the context of LGBT-specific health needs [46-48].
-Inadequate training results in lack of familiarity with LGBT-related health issues [40] as well as in deficiencies in knowledge about LGBT health care [41, 42] and the provision of culturally competent care within healthcare settings [40, 49, 50].
+Inadequate training results in a lack of familiarity with LGBT-related health issues [40] as well as deficiencies in knowledge about LGBT health care [41, 42] and the provision of culturally competent care within healthcare settings [40, 49, 50].